ParedesGab/PP1/README.md

 - Accessibility across all pages was tested using the Web Accessibility Evaluation Tool  (WAVE).

 - Initially there was an error in the navigation bar.
-This was solved and documented in the "Bugs section" below.
+This was solved and documented in the "Bugs" section below.

 - No errors are reported.